alek-antic/CanYouFeelTheRhythm/README.txt

 Responsibility List:

 Aleksandar: all Beats and all Beatmap related classes
-Ben:  all Screens, all MiniGames, and Catcher
+Ben:  all Screens, and drawing code